 NOTE 2: The transmitter as shown in Figure 5.15.1-1 can also be a CPE that is used for this service.

-This sleep monitoring application can help to diagnose early symptoms of some diseases, e.g. milder symptoms of sleep apnea before it develops worse [xa].
+This sleep monitoring application can help to diagnose early symptoms of some diseases, e.g. milder symptoms of sleep apnea before it develops worse [41].
 Through monitoring people’s breathing, i.e. respiration rate, and the breathing stoppage duration, the application server can give instructions to the user on whether or not the user is experiencing sleep apnea, and the user in return can adjust lifestyles such as losing weight or quitting smoking to avoid worse cases.

 - A person's respiratory rate is the number of breaths you take per minute.
 The normal respiration rate for an adult at rest is 12 to 20 breaths per minute.
 A respiration rate under 12 or over 25 breaths per minute while resting is considered abnormal [42].